DavideLigari/disease-prediction/documents/workflow.md

 - Check number of distinct values
 - Check Missing Values
 - Switch to One Hot Encoding
+- Deal with unbalanced classes
+  - Remove classes with < 3 samples
+  - Oversampling and Undersampling until 34 samples per class

 ## 3. Network creation and metrics